Posted May 8, 2020 by Martin Armstrong

 This Ferguson Model is such a joke it is either an outright fraud, or it is the most inept piece of programming I may have ever seen in my life.
 There is no valid test to warrant any funding of Imperial College for providing ANY forecast based upon this model.
 This is the most UNPROFESSIONAL operation perhaps in computer science.
 The entire team should be disbanded and an independent team put in place to review the world of Neil Ferguson and he should NOT be allowed to oversee any review of this model.

-The only REASONABLE conclusion I can reach is that this has been deliberately used to justify bogus forecasts intent for political activism, or I must accept that these academics are totally incapable of even creating a theoretical model no less coding it as a programmer.
+The only REASONABLE conclusion I can reach is that this has been deliberately used to justify bogus forecasts intended for political activism, or I must accept that these academics are totally incapable of even creating a theoretical model no less coding it as a programmer.
 There seems to have been no independent review of Ferguson’s work which is unimaginable!

-A 15,000 line program is nothing.
+A 15,000-line program is nothing.
 I will be glad to write a model like this in two weeks and will only charge $1 million instead of $79 million.
 If you really want one to work globally, no problem.
 It will take a bit more time and the price will be at a discount – only $50 million on sale – refunds not accepted as is the deal with Imperial College.